Ray-Rios/HTBX/GALAXY_INTEGRATION_GUIDE.md

 # Galaxy Integration Guide 🌌

-This guide explains how to integrate the relaxing galaxy visualization system with Phoenix LiveView and Impact.js.
+This guide explains how to integrate the relaxing galaxy visualization system with Phoenix LiveView and JavaScript.

 ## Architecture Overview

 The galaxy system consists of three main components:

 1. **Phoenix LiveView** (`GalaxyLive`) - Manages state and real-time updates
-2. **Impact.js Game Engine** - Handles rendering and animations
+2. **JavaScript Game Engine** - Handles rendering and animations
-3. **JavaScript Hook** (`GalaxyEngine`) - Bridges LiveView and Impact.js
+3. **JavaScript Hook** (`GalaxyEngine`) - Bridges LiveView and JavaScript

 ## Components Created